lancelot1337/rgb-guess/README.md

 # rgb-guess
-An RGB guessing gaming made using js.
+An RGB guessing game made using js.